 As a customer, there’s no real change to your Amber experience at the moment as a result of this shift.
-But if your meter supports five minute blocks then you’ll be able to start experiencing five minute prices sometime during 2022.
+But if your meter supports five minute blocks then we hope you’ll be able to start experiencing five minute prices sometime during 2024.
 And if you’ve got a slightly older 30 minute meter then you’ll just continue getting the same great 30 minute prices that you’re used to.

 If you have any questions, get in touch!
 You can reach us at firstname.lastname@example.org.